andrew/ultimate-awesome/README.md

 - [banano-awesome](https://github.com/zh/banano-awesome) - BANANO currency related resources - documents, sites, projects etc. .
 - [awesome-text-to-motion](https://github.com/zilize/awesome-text-to-motion) - Text-driven human motion generation surveys, datasets and models.
 - [awesome-saito](https://github.com/0xluminous/awesome-saito) - Saito — A new layer 1 scaleable blockchain with a novel consensus algorithm.
+- [awesome-vibe-coding-resources](https://github.com/acvnace/awesome-vibe-coding-resources) - A curated list of awesome resources for vibe coding.
 - [awesome-captioning-evaluation](https://github.com/aimagelab/awesome-captioning-evaluation) - [IJCAI 2025] Image Captioning Evaluation in the Age of Multimodal LLMs: Challenges and Future Perspectives.
 - [awesome-minecraft](https://github.com/arkflame/awesome-minecraft) - ⛏️  Useful Minecraft tools and resources.
 - [awesome-amp-for-email](https://github.com/avigoldman/awesome-amp-for-email) - Awesome resources and tools for AMP for Email ⚡💌.
 - [awesome-berlin](https://github.com/AwesomeCities/awesome-berlin) - Berlin is 💯% awesome! 🍻🍾🤘.
 - [FreeTools](https://github.com/beNative/FreeTools) - Links to my personal favourite free and open source applications for personal reference.
-- [awesome-climate-research](https://github.com/Bluteshi/awesome-climate-research) - A curated list of resources about various climate research topics.
 - [awesome-puppeteer-zh](https://github.com/chinanf-boy/awesome-puppeteer-zh) - 🇨🇳翻译: <awesome-puppeteer> Puppeteer 资源的精选列表 ❤️ 校对 ✅.
 - [awesome-investing-tools](https://github.com/chromale/awesome-investing-tools) - 💸List of awesome investing tools and apps.
 - [awesome-npm-packages-for-developers](https://github.com/codexive-zech/awesome-npm-packages-for-developers) - This repository lists the most popular and useful NPM packages for developers. it is a great resource for finding packages that can help you with your web developments, backend development, mobile development, machine learning and artificial intelligence projects.
 This is a great place to start if you looking for newer and useful NPM packages.